martinloren/HScope/HS402/V3.0+Wifi/README.md

 - Install the latest HScope Beta version, enable the Wifi within HScope Settings and connect the wifi to the ESP32 access point (name like: HS402-F62684)

 ## Flashing ESP32
 Download the files from the Firmware folder.
-Connect the ESP32 development board to the PC with the USB cable.
+Follow the flashing procedure <a href="https://www.martinloren.com/guides/fashing-esp32/" target="\_blank">here</a>.

 #### Version 1.4
 - Added possibility to have 2 Wifi configuration for STA mode (ie. home & office).
 On startup it try the first, if it doesn't work then try the second.